Key Concepts in MDX (Analysis Services)

 Aggregations like this are pre-computed and stored in advance, which is part of the secret to fast query performance of Analysis Services.

 Anything above it is called a parent member.
-Pacific is the parent of Australia.
+United States is the parent of Southwest.

 Components of an attribute hierarchy